jenkins-infra/release/tools/README.md

 #### Identify issue commits

-For issues look at the PR that closed the issue or is linked to the issue.
+For issues, look at the PR that closed the issue or is linked to the issue.
-For pull requests look at the commit that was merged closing the pull request.
+For pull requests, look at the commit that was merged closing the pull request.